awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/example-notebook-streams.md

 To create your Studio notebook using the AWS CLI, do the following:

-1. Verify that you have the following information\.
-You need these values to create your application\.
+1. Verify your account ID\.
+You need this value to create your application\.

-   + Your account ID\.
-   + The subnet IDs and security group ID for the Amazon VPC that contains your Amazon MSK cluster\.
+1. Create the role `arn:aws:iam::AccountID:role/ZeppelinRole` and add the following permissions to the auto\-created role by console\.

+   `"kinesis:GetShardIterator",`

+   `"kinesis:GetRecords",`

+   `"kinesis:ListShards"`

 1. Create a file called `create.json` with the following contents\.
 Replace the placeholder values with your information\.